FedCache: A Knowledge Cache-driven Federated Learning Architecture for Personalized Edge Intelligence: Acknowledgments

 \section{Acknowledgments}

-We thank Prof. Anfu Zhou from Beijing University of Posts and Telecommunications, Quyang Pan, Xujing Li and Chungang Lin from Institute of Computing Technology, Chinese Academy of Sciences, Tian Wen from China University Of Petroleum for inspiring suggestions.
+We thank Prof. Anfu Zhou from Beijing University of Posts and Telecommunications, Tian Wen, Quyang Pan, Xujing Li, Chungang Lin from the Institute of Computing Technology, Chinese Academy of Sciences, and Yuhan Tang, Aoxu Zhang from Beijing Jiaotong University for inspiring suggestions. \ifCLASSOPTIONcaptionsoff